Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

 ---

-## 19. Main Conclusion
+## 20. Main Conclusion

-This project shows that omitted variable bias is a structural identification failure.
+This project demonstrates that omitted variable bias is a structural identification failure.

-A restricted regression is valid only when omitted variables are either irrelevant or orthogonal to included regressors.
-When a relevant correlated variable is excluded, the omitted variable enters the error term, creates endogeneity, and causes the OLS estimator to converge to the wrong estimand.
+A restricted regression is valid only when omitted variables are either irrelevant or orthogonal to the included regressors.
+When a relevant correlated variable is excluded, the omitted variable enters the disturbance term, creates endogeneity, and causes the OLS estimator to converge to the wrong estimand.

 The main lesson is: